surfaceUsed/http-file-server/Documents/Urls-explained.md

 /files/id/1?action=view
 ```

-- This request retrieves the metadata of the file with ID `1` from the `/files` directory.
+- This request retrieves the metadata of the file with ID `1` from the `/files` endpoint.

 Search for files and retrieve metadata based on a query:
 ```bash